 - Immune system that is strong Let Them Eat Dirt: Saving Your Child from an Oversanitized World was written by B. Brett Finlay, Ph.D., a microbiologist.

 Isn’t it fantastic?
-It’s time to get out to the camping if you want all of this for your child.
+It’s time to get out of the camping if you want all of this for your child.

 You shouldn’t just go to any campground with a baby in tow.
-If you’ve been camping before, you might have a favourite site, but it might not be the best for your newborn.
+If you’ve been camping before, you might have a favorite site, but it might not be the best for your newborn.